 Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap.
 For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life.
 And let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.
 Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith.
 Galatians 6:7-10

-Margaret was determined to follow that principle and change the path of her family’s trajectory from down to UP!
+Margaret was determined to follow these principles and change the path of her family’s trajectory from down to UP and she succeeded!

 In the front center is my Grandpa Clarence Anspach with his future Wife Margaret Soliday sitting behind him.
 Also in the picture are Clarence’s Aunts Mary & Isma Stichler who were younger sisters of his mother Jenny Stichler Anspach!